jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 BIO_free_all(bio_64);
 ```

-Once we have the private key into the `PKCS8_PRIV_KEY_INFO` container there's a nice method that will convert it into an EVP_PKEY which is what we want to use for public
+Once we have the private key into the `PKCS8_PRIV_KEY_INFO` container there's a nice method that will convert it into an `EVP_PKEY` which is what we want to use for our public
 and private key pairs.

 ```c